Contact Us 1-800-596-4880

 A 400 error occurs when logging in to the portal with SSO if the external identity provider application doesn’t have the proper redirect URIs defined.

-To troubleshoot this issue, ensure all of the necessary redirect URIs are included:
+To troubleshoot this issue, make sure to include necessary redirect URIs:

 To get the following redirect URIs: